saylesss88/nix-book/src/nix/hardening_NixOS.md

 - Enabling `logrotate` prevents your disk from filling with excessive **legacy/service** log files.
 These are the classic plain-text logs.

-- Systemd uses `journald` which stores logs in a binary format which we take care of with the `extraConfig` settings.
+- Systemd uses `journald` which stores logs in a binary format

 You can check the security status with: